sasever/SQLPoolsTools/docs/SQLPoolIndvHealthCheck/ReadMe.md

 ## How to approach Performance Tuning on Azure Synapse SQL Pools.
 If you have a poor performing read query or poor performing write operation on Azure Synapse SQL Pools, there might be a few different reasons resulting it.
 But solutions usually are hidden in how healthily your tables are placed in the system and how you are reading/writing these tables.

-Azure Synapse SQL Pools, gains its strength in fast query performance first from the [MPP architecture](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/overview-architecture) and [Compressed ColumnStore index (CCI)](https://docs.microsoft.com/en-us/sql/relational-databases/indexes/columnstore-indexes-overview?toc=/azure/synapse-analytics/toc.json&bc=/azure/synapse-analytics/breadcrumb/toc.json&view=azure-sqldw-latest&preserve-view=true) storage technology and the usage of [CCI best practices](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/data-load-columnstore-compression).
+Azure Synapse SQL Pools, gains its strength in fast query performance first from the [MPP architecture](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/overview-architecture) and second from [Compressed ColumnStore index (CCI)](https://docs.microsoft.com/en-us/sql/relational-databases/indexes/columnstore-indexes-overview?toc=/azure/synapse-analytics/toc.json&bc=/azure/synapse-analytics/breadcrumb/toc.json&view=azure-sqldw-latest&preserve-view=true) storage technology and the usage of [CCI best practices](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/data-load-columnstore-compression).

-### Analyzing  Read Performance
+### 1. Analyzing  Read Performance
-#### Checking the Execution
+### 1.1.
+Checking the Execution
 When analyzing read performance for a specific query you should first understand what operation(s) in query processing causes you how much time.
 You can get this information by combining two DMV's, [SYS.DM_PDW_EXEC_REQUESTS](https://docs.microsoft.com/en-us/sql/relational-databases/system-dynamic-management-views/sys-dm-pdw-exec-requests-transact-sql?view=azure-sqldw-latest) and [SYS.DM_PDW_REQUEST_STEPS](https://docs.microsoft.com/en-us/sql/relational-databases/system-dynamic-management-views/sys-dm-pdw-request-steps-transact-sql?view=azure-sqldw-latest).